Marshall IslandsOfficial Name: Republic of the Marshall Islands

 At least one blank page

 Embassies and Consulates

 Located on the ocean-side of the island's major road, approximately two miles east of the airport (There is no street address).

 See the Department of State's Fact Sheet on The Republic of the Marshall Islands (RMI) for information on U.S.-RMI relations.

 Entry, Exit & Visa Requirements

-Under the Compact of Free Association, if you are a U.S. citizen, you do not need a visa to enter the Marshall Islands.
-However, there is a departure fee of $20 for individuals over 12 and less than 60 years old.
+Under the Compact of Free Association, U.S. citizens do not need a visa to enter the Marshall Islands.
+There is a departure fee of $20 for individuals aged 13 through 59.
 Diplomats are exempt from this fee.
 Cholera immunizations are required for those arriving from infected areas.
 Visit the Embassy of the Republic of the Marshall Islands’ website for the most current visa information.

 Safety and Security